Friday, September 22, 2023

 Summer Vocal Academy - Senior High Vocalists

-The Summer Vocal Academy, sponsored by the Messiah University Department of Music, offers an exciting opportunity for students entering grades 9 through graduated high school seniors from June 15-18, 2022.
+The Summer Vocal Academy, sponsored by the Messiah University Department of Music, offers an exciting opportunity for students entering grades 9 through graduated high school seniors.
 This is a summer performance program with a commuter option only held on the scenic, suburban campus of Messiah University, located just 12 miles from Harrisburg, PA.

 CPFJ Jazz Camp